CAPABILITY · SALES & LEAD-GEN

 Captures missed inbound calls, fires a personalized SMS within 90 seconds, and routes the lead to your CRM.
 Works on overflow, after-hours, and weekends.
 No staff required.
 Pairs with Voice Receptionist for full call coverage.

-Front desk at a busy dental practice or med-spa handles eight things at once.
+The front desk at a busy dental practice or med spa is doing eight things at once.
 A call comes in while a patient is checking out, another staff member is on hold, and the phone rings through to voicemail.
-That caller — who searched Google, picked your practice, and dialed — is now on a competitor's site.
-The same thing happens after 5pm at every contractor office, law-firm intake line, and physical therapy clinic in the country.
-After-hours calls are the highest-intent leads of the day and almost all of them die in a voicemail box that gets checked the next morning.
+That caller searched Google, picked your practice, and dialed, and now they are already on a competitor's site.
+Same story after 5pm at every contractor office, law-firm intake line, and physical therapy clinic in the country.
+After-hours calls are the highest-intent leads of the day, and almost all of them die in a voicemail box nobody checks until the next morning.

 When a call goes unanswered, the Missed-Call Responder fires an SMS to the caller within 60 seconds.
-That message isn't a generic "sorry we missed you" — it's a short, specific reply based on how the number was reached: new patient inquiry, service estimate, appointment rescheduling, or legal intake.
-From there, an AI handles the text conversation: asks the qualifying questions your front desk would ask, collects what it needs, and either books the appointment directly into your practice management system or schedules a callback at a time the caller picks.
-If the caller asks something outside the AI's confidence threshold — a clinical question, a pricing edge case, a legal matter that needs a licensed person — it flags the thread and routes to the right staff member with full context already logged.
-No one starts a conversation cold.
+The message is not a generic "sorry we missed you."
+It is a short, specific reply keyed to how the number was reached: new patient inquiry, service estimate, appointment reschedule, or legal intake.
+From there an AI runs the text conversation.
+It asks the qualifying questions your front desk would ask, collects what it needs, and either books the appointment straight into your practice management system or sets a callback for a time the caller picks.
+If the caller asks something past the AI's confidence threshold, a clinical question, a pricing edge case, a legal matter that needs a licensed person, it flags the thread and routes it to the right staff member with the full context already logged.
+Nobody starts a conversation cold.

-Golden Horizons scopes each build around the specific PMS or CRM you're already running — Dentrix, Jane App, Clio, HubSpot, ServiceTitan, whatever is already in place.
-The retainer covers prompt adjustments when your service mix changes, integration upkeep when the PMS pushes an API update, and hours-of-operation tuning as your schedule shifts.
-Most practices see the first measurable lift in after-hours capture within the first two weeks.
-By 60 days, the majority of operators move to a retainer because the volume of edge cases requiring prompt tuning is enough to justify keeping the build maintained rather than leaving it static.
+Golden Horizons scopes each build around the system you already run, whether that is Dentrix, Jane App, Clio, HubSpot, or ServiceTitan.
+Support covers prompt adjustments when your service mix changes, integration upkeep when the PMS ships an API update, and hours-of-operation tuning as your schedule shifts.
+Most practices see the first measurable lift in after-hours capture inside the first two weeks.
+By 60 days, most operators know whether the edge-case volume justifies ongoing support to keep the build maintained instead of letting it go stale.

 Use cases

-- Dental front desk gets a callback request at 6:45pm.
-SMS fires within 60 seconds, patient books a cleaning slot for next Tuesday without staff involvement.
+- A dental front desk gets a callback request at 6:45pm.
+The SMS fires within 60 seconds and the patient books a cleaning slot for next Tuesday with no staff involved.

-- Roofing contractor misses a storm-damage inquiry on Saturday.
-Responder collects address, damage description, and preferred callback window — lead is in the CRM before Monday morning.
+- A roofing contractor misses a storm-damage inquiry on Saturday.
+The responder collects the address, damage description, and preferred callback window, and the lead is in the CRM before Monday morning.

-- Law firm intake line rings through after hours.
-SMS goes out, AI qualifies the matter type and conflict basics, and routes a warm summary to the intake paralegal for Monday follow-up.
+- A law firm intake line rings through after hours.
+The SMS goes out, the AI qualifies the matter type and conflict basics, and a warm summary lands with the intake paralegal for Monday follow-up.

-- Med-spa caller inquires about Botox pricing while front desk is with a client.
-Responder answers, books a complimentary consult, and logs the appointment in Jane App.
+- A med spa caller asks about Botox pricing while the front desk is with a client.
+The responder answers, books a complimentary consult, and logs the appointment in Jane App.

-- HVAC dispatcher misses a no-heat emergency call at 9pm.
-Responder identifies urgency keyword, escalates to the on-call tech via SMS with the caller's address and issue.
+- An HVAC dispatcher misses a no-heat emergency at 9pm.
+The responder catches the urgency keyword and escalates to the on-call tech by SMS with the caller's address and the issue.

-- Physical therapy clinic misses a new patient referral call.
-Responder collects insurance carrier and referring physician, queues a verification task, and books the eval slot.
+- A physical therapy clinic misses a new patient referral call.
+The responder collects insurance carrier and referring physician, queues a verification task, and books the eval slot.

 What’s included